zzzZhanzhan/rtmpose_onnx/README.md

     --dump-info  # dump sdk info
 ```

-MMPose and MMDeploy installation, as well as other detailed information, can be referred to `mmpose/projects.rtmpose/README.md` : https://github.com/open-mmlab/mmpose/blob/main/projects/rtmpose/README.md
+MMPose and MMDeploy installation, as well as other detailed information, can be referred to `mmpose/projects.rtmpose/README.md` at https://github.com/open-mmlab/mmpose/blob/main/projects/rtmpose/README.md